MooseTheGoose/HangingByAThread/README.md

-# hbat-game
+# Hanging by a Thread
-Hanging by a Thread: An MMBN-like mobile game
+A 3D MMBN-like mobile game

 # How to build the game
 The frontend libs for the game are written in